Methanesulfonyl fluoride

-Methanesulfonyl fluoride (MSF) has long been known to be a potent inhibitor of acetylcholinesterase (AChE), the enzyme that regulates acetylcholine, an important neurotransmitter in both the central and peripheral nervous systems.
+Methanesulfonyl fluoride (MSF) is a potent inhibitor of acetylcholinesterase (AChE), the enzyme that regulates acetylcholine, which is an important neurotransmitter in both the central and peripheral nervous systems.

 Technical and physical properties

-MSF is a clear, colorless to yellowish hygroscopic liquid (attracts and holds water by absorption or adsorption).
+MSF is a clear, colorless to yellowish hygroscopic liquid.
 It is corrosive and highly toxic.
 It is an oxydiaphoric inhibitor (acid-transferring inhibitor) of the enzyme acetylcholinesterase.
-MSF, which is a liquid at room temperature, has a vapor pressure of 19.2 mmHg, slightly more volatile than water which has a vapor pressure of 18.8 mmHg at 21 °C. This vapor has an LCt_{50} (lethal concentration, 50% death rate in a given time) in rats of between 4 and 5 parts per million (ppm) during one hour of exposure or between 1 and 1.2 ppm during 7 hours of exposure.
+MSF, which is a liquid at room temperature, has a vapor pressure of 19.2 mmHg and is slightly more volatile than water, which has a vapor pressure of 18.8 mmHg at 21 °C. This vapor has an LCt_{50} in rats of between 4 and 5 parts per million (ppm) during one hour of exposure or between 1 and 1.2 ppm during 7 hours of exposure.
 MSF produced no subtle biological effects from direct action of MSF independent of its ability to inhibit cholinesterase.
 Repeated exposures to 1/10 of the LCt_{50} did not produce overt systemic toxicity or significant pathology.
-MSF can also cause severe skin burns and serious eye damage, if contact is made.
-It is a lachrymator and its vapor causes tears in eyes.
+MSF can also cause severe skin burns and serious eye damage if contact is made.
+It is a lachrymator and its vapor causes tears in the eyes.

 Methanesulfonyl fluoride has a pungent odor.
-It undergoes decomposition on heating to liberate additional toxic fumes of fluorides and sulfur oxides (SO_{x}).
+It undergoes decomposition when heated to liberate additional toxic fumes of fluorides and sulfur oxides (SO_{x}).